openhab/openhab-docs/installation/openhabian.md

 The following features are provided by the openHABian image out of the box:

 -   Hassle-free setup without a display or keyboard, connected via Ethernet or [WiFi](#wifi-based-setup-notes)
--   openHAB 2 in the latest stable version
+-   the latest stable version of openHAB 2
--   Zulu Embedded OpenJDK Java 8
+-   Zulu Embedded OpenJDK Java 8, 11 or AdoptOpenJDK
 -   [openHABian Configuration Tool](#openhabian-configuration-tool) including updater functionality
 -   openHAB Log Viewer (based on [frontail](https://github.com/mthenw/frontail))
 -   Samba file sharing with [pre-configured to use shares](https://www.openhab.org/docs/installation/linux.html#mounting-locally)